 Building on decades of experience in intellectual property law, policy and education in Washington, D.C., Arnold Lutzker is as zealous and creative in helping clients protect and manage their traditional copyright and trademark portfolios as he is in addressing the constantly evolving legal issues presented by new media.

-On a daily basis he counsels clients engaged in a wide variety of pursuits (including film, television, publishing, photography, music, entertainment, arts and e-commerce as well as more conventional businesses) on the strategic exploitation of their intellectual property.
+On a daily basis he counsels clients engaged in a wide variety of creative pursuits, including film, television, publishing, photography, music, entertainment, arts and e-commerce as well as more conventional businesses, on the strategic exploitation of their intellectual property.
 When infringement and other disputes arise, he works to resolve them pragmatically and efficiently.
 In cases where informal resolutions are not possible, he is an ardent and effective litigator.
-Esteemed in the intellectual property field for his expertise and problem-solving skills (a long-time “Super Lawyer,” as voted by his colleagues), as well as his background in drafting and advocating for key copyright legislation, he is often brought into cases by other attorneys to provide specialized intellectual property services.
+Esteemed in the intellectual property field for his expertise, problem-solving and litigation and advocacy skills (a long-time “Super Lawyer,” as voted by his colleagues), as well as his background in drafting and advocating for key copyright legislation, he is often brought into cases by other attorneys to provide specialized intellectual property services.

-Arnie is the Vice Chair and Treasurer, as well as president of the D.C. chapter, of INBLF (International Network of Boutique & Independent Law Firms).
-He has been instrumental in organizing INBLF’s participation in the SelectUSA Investment Summit in 2016, 2017 and 2018, with speaking roles at the 2017 and 2018 Summits.
-He has made presentations to entrepreneurs as part of SelectUSA Road Shows in Brazil (2015) and the Nordic Region (2018) and has been a key participant in forging relationships with Commercial Service staff in U.S. embassies around the world.
+Arnie is the president of the global law network INBLF (International Network of Boutique and Independent Law Firms).
+He has been instrumental in organizing INBLF’s participation in the SelectUSA Investment Summit (2016-2021) with speaking roles at many Summits.
+SelectUSA invited him to make presentations to entrepreneurs as part of SelectUSA Road Shows in Brazil (2015) and the Nordic Region (2018) and he has been a key participant in forging INBLF relationships with Commercial Service staff in U.S. embassies around the world.

 Arnie has long been an advocate for moral rights of film directors.
 In the 1980s he led the challenge by the Directors Guild of America (DGA) and the Film Foundation to protect classic American movies by affording directors moral rights in their works, both on Capitol Hill and through litigation in Europe.
 He was instrumental in the passage of the National Film Preservation Act.